 My research and teaching specializations are the cultural histories of contemporary music and multimedia industries, with a focus on the Philippines and the US.

-My current book project, Pop Convergence, examines musical flows in contemporary Manila.
+My current book project, Pop Convergence, examines musical flows and networks in contemporary Manila.
 Through a combination of archival research, musical analysis, and ethnographic fieldwork, I explore how the country’s mass entertainment industry has bestowed on its audience assurances of cultural and social authority.

 I’ve taught classes and supervised projects on musicology, ethnomusicology, sound studies, multimedia research methods, global culture industries, digital technologies, and audio/visual production.